-Camilla is unique in her understanding and approach: she is a capable, experienced horsewoman, understanding the complexities of horses, their management and their individual needs and nature; she is passionate and highly knowledgeable about natural health and therapies; she is an athlete and understands the importance of health and feeling good to perform optimally; and she appreciates and supports the important role which appropriate veterinary intervention and care plays in the health of your horse.
-Camilla therefore works closely in conjunction with vets and other equine health professionals to ensure that all practitioners are working together to achieve the same goals for you and your horse.
+Camilla is unique in her understanding and approach: she is a capable and experienced horsewoman, understanding the complexities of horses, their management, and their individual needs and nature; she is passionate and highly knowledgeable about natural health and therapies; she is an athlete and understands the importance of health and feeling good to perform optimally, and she appreciates and supports the important role which appropriate veterinary intervention and care plays in the health of your horse.
+Camilla, therefore, works closely in conjunction with vets and other equine health professionals to ensure that all practitioners are working together to achieve the same goals for you and your horse.

-Camilla likes to combine both traditional naturopathic practices with the most up-to-date scientific evidence based medicine.
+Camilla likes to combine both traditional naturopathic practices with the most up-to-date scientific evidence-based medicine.
 She works thoroughly to identify and treat the cause of the presenting conditions of your horse, and treats each horse individually.
-This means that two horses which may present with the same health complaint can have very different treatment plans, depending on each horse’s constitution and the factors which have/are contributing to their presenting condition.
+This means that two horses that may present with the same health complaint can have very different treatment plans, depending on each horse’s constitution and the factors which have/are contributing to their presenting condition.

-Of upmost importance to Camilla is to follow the naturopathic principle of ‘first do no harm’.
+Of utmost importance to Camilla is to follow the naturopathic principle of ‘first do no harm’.
 Treatments prescribed are both safe and effective for your horse.

 Herbs are a powerful form of medicine: many of our modern-day pharmaceuticals were originally derived from active constituents found in specific plants.
 Camilla uses only the highest quality, human grade, practitioner only liquid extracts.
 This ensures that the herbs she prescribes your horse have a guaranteed minimum quantity of active constituents, as well as being pure and unadulterated (many commercially available and online herbal products cannot guarantee their purity and often contain other inferior herbs and fillers, as well as having low levels of active ingredients).
 This ensures the safety and efficacy of the herbs she uses.
 Each individual herb has its own unique chemical properties and therapeutic actions.
 Different combinations of herbs work synergistically and Camilla blends several different herbs together to form the perfect ‘mix’ for your horse.
 This will usually consist of 4-6 different herbs.